pedalboard/pedalboard-hw/README.md

 ## Notes

 ### TODO (before next fabrication)
-- Add more description text on silkscreen
+- Add more description text on silkscreen: MIDI connector and Power In
 - Reverse polarity protection for PSU
 - Jumper for using PSU just for MIDI module